Z-Yang-328/Music_Recommandation/README.md

 --Ensemble.py  ensemble all the results obtained from previous steps and make new predictions.

+--Report.pdf  introduction of methods applied in this project.

-Here is a instruction about how to use our programs.
+Here is a instruction about how to use the programs.
+All the methods are mentioned in the report.

 Methods 1--6